BranchMetrics/branch-deep-linking-public-api/README.md

 ### Get/Create a Branch Referral Code

-This API uses app_id and identity to retrieve a referral code; if none created yet, it uses the other params to create one and return it.
+This API uses branch key and identity to retrieve a referral code; if none created yet, it uses the other params to create one and return it.

 #### Endpoint